Double Categories of Relations: Characterizing Relations: Conditions for Oplax/Lax Adjunction

-is an extension in $\D$. \end{enumerate} \end{prop} \begin{proof} Take $f\colon A\to B$ in $\D_0$.
-The graph and opgraph give the companion and conjoint in in $\Rel(\D_0;\F)$.
-The images under $F$ given the corresponding companion and conjoint in $\D$ making it an equipment.
+is an extension in $\D$. \end{enumerate} \endlemma \proof Take $f\colon A\to B$ in $\D_0$.
+The graph and opgraph give the companion and conjoint in $\Rel(\D_0)$.
+The images under $F$ give the corresponding companion and conjoint in $\D$ making it an equipment.
 Since oplax functors preserve extensions and every cell

-is one in $\Rel(\D_0;\F)$, the corresponding image under $F$ is an extension, making $y_e$ an extension in $\D$ since it is isomorphic to $Fe$ by normalization.
+is one in $\Rel(\D_0)$, the corresponding image under $F$ is an extension, making $y_e$ an extension in $\D$ since it is isomorphic to $Fe$ by normalization.
 Existence of tabulators results from the fact that the composite

 is a right adjoint for $y\colon \D_0\to \D_1$.
-By normalization of $G$, its unit is an isomorphism. \end{proof}
+By normalization of $G$, its unit is an isomorphism. \endproof

+Now, it can be seen that these conditions are also sufficient.
+It is worth doing the details of these constructions since they show precisely what is required for the resulting adjunction to be a strong adjoint equivalence.
+Assume throughout that $\D_0$ is regular.